Coleman takes 100 national title as Gatlin sits out final

 The 23-year-old blasted out of the starting blocks and finished in 9.99 seconds.
 Michael Rodgers was second by thousandths of a second over Christopher Belcher.
 Both times flashed 10.12.

 “It felt smooth.
-No complaints here,” said Coleman, who’s planning to run the 200 as well.
-“I knew that if I just got on top of this field, and do what I’ve got to do it (would) work out.
-I feel like I pretty much controlled it from the start.”
+No complaints here,” said Coleman, who’s planning to run the 200.
+“I feel like I pretty much controlled it from the start.”

-The 37-year-old Gatlin ran in the semifinal round, but his spot in lane two was empty for the final.
+The 37-year-old Gatlin ran in the semifinal round, but his lane was empty for the final.
 He already had a guaranteed 100 spot for the world championships in Doha this fall, because he’s the defending champion.

 Bummed not to see Gatlin?